patrick-m-jr/Lab05_504Code/README.md

 <img src="images/504part1Screenshot.png" width = 200></img>

 ## Part II.
 Adding more functionality: Search Bar, Automatic Zoom and Annotation Creation

+###Discussion: For my second mapapp, I remained with Xcode and attempted to explore more functionality.
+I chose to remain with XCODE becuase I thought it would be great to continue on from the last point app that I created.
+I found this to be as straight forward as the previous applicaiton.
+I used a different vlogger,<a href="https://youtu.be/GYzNsVFyDrU"> the Swift Guy </a>, whose videos were also very good and detailed despite a few issues between Xcode/Swift versions.

+###Problems: I used my 2012 iMac to complete this app.
+I am not if this is the reason I was having trouble.
+The intent of the applicaton wat to create a search bar that allowed users to search or locations.
+When I would test the Apple App in the emulator by clicking the<b> search button </b>, the application would freeze.
+This did not allow me to get another picture of an actual customized location.
+In the background of the picture below is the resulting error code that was generated when I attempted to enter a location.

 ```
 //  ViewController.swift
 //  testNavContorller